Assessing the Business Process Modeling Competences of Large Language Models: Related Work

 \subsubsection{LLM Benchmarks for BPM Tasks}

 Currently, significant efforts are being made to establish comprehensive benchmarks for various BPM tasks, evaluating on single or multiple tasks.
-Further, the evaluation of LLMs in BPM tasks can be realized with different approaches as shown by Betri et al. \cite{Berti_Benchmark_strategies_2024}.
+Further, the evaluation of LLMs for BPM tasks can be conducted using different approaches, as shown by \cite{Berti_Benchmark_strategies_2024}.
 The first approach is automated, utilizing either an LLM-as-a-judge or a metric-based method.
-Alternatively, evaluations can also be performed by human judges or through self-evaluation by the evaluated LLM.
-In the following, corresponding benchmarks with different evaluation strategies in the context of BPM will be presented.
+Alternatively, evaluations can be performed by human judges or by the evaluated LLM through self-evaluation.
+In the following, benchmarks corresponding to different evaluation strategies in the context of BPM will be presented.